 Notable Work by Dr. Carbone

-The impact of this genetic mutation was particularly apparent in Cappadocia, Turkey, where Dr. Carbone had first observed mesothelioma epidemics wiping out entire family groups at a time.
-It was here that he researched the link between family genetics and mesothelioma, and eventually discovered the BAP1 gene.
-As a result of these findings, early detection and prevention programs have been developed.
+The impact of the BAP1 genetic mutation was particularly apparent in Cappadocia, Turkey, where Dr. Carbone had first observed mesothelioma epidemics wiping out entire family groups at a time.

 This extraordinarily influential piece of research has since been cited in nearly 200 additional scholarly articles, helping shape the entire world’s understanding of mesothelioma genetics.
-The discovery also led to Dr. Carbone receiving the “Pioneer Award” for the Mesothelioma Applied Research Foundation.
+The discovery also led to Dr. Carbone receiving the “Pioneer Award” from the Meso Foundation.

 Dr. Carbone’s Healing Philosophy

 Dr. Carbone is an advocate for multidisciplinary collaborative team research, crediting the approach for his research success.
-His studies combine fieldwork, laboratory research, and teamwork, and often involves scientists from numerous countries.
-Dr. Carbone’s research has reviewed mesothelioma from numerous disciplines including pathology, genetics, molecular biology, geology, and mineralogy.
+His studies combine fieldwork, laboratory research, and collaborations with scientists from numerous countries.